PatWie/saccade/README.md

     cd saccade
     mkdir build
     cd build
-    cmake ..
+    cmake -DCMAKE_BUILD_TYPE=Release ..
     make

+A copy and paste version to automate the GUI installer is described in the [Dockerfile](https://github.com/PatWie/saccade/blob/master/.deploy/images/dynamic/Dockerfile).

 To add the saccade application to the uniy-launcher, edit `saccade.desktop` and adjust the paths.
 Then run

     cp saccade.desktop $HOME/.local/share/applications/saccade.desktop

-and you find the app in the Ubuntu searchbar.
+and you find the app icon in the Ubuntu searchbar.
 When debugging the application it might be helpful to start it with the flag `--logtostderr 1`.

 ## Keyboard Shortcuts

-The concept of Saccade is that are multiple canvases (each window so speaking) consists of different layers (all images per canvas).
-Some action might affect only the *visible* layer accross all canvases (global effects).
-Some might affect only the *all* layers in current canvas (local effect)

 General shortcuts